LiorZ/hdac8_thesis/thesis.rst

 	Results from the minimization version of our protocol indicate that there are 13 additional possible deacetylation sites, assuming these sites undergo acetylation in the first place. see table in *HDAC8 and CdLS syndrome* in the supplementary material.

-	Mutant SMC1A proteins account for ~ 5% of the cases of CdLS and were shown to posses several mutations in a number of patients at a number of sites [24]_.
-We tested whether any of these mutations are known acetylation sites and whether these acetylation sites are recognized by our protocol as HDAC8 deacetylation positions.
+	Mutations in the SMC1A protein account for ~ 5% of the cases of CdLS, and several mutations in a number of patients have been reported [24]_.
+We tested whether any of these mutations are known acetylation sites, and whether these acetylation sites might be deacetylated by HDAC8.

 .. figure:: images/SMC1A_mutations.png
 	:scale: 40%